macca717/Overwatch/docs/config.md

 #### min_movement_s
 Minimum amount of time in seconds between detected movement.
-If motion is detected outside this limit then the *alert_time_s* timer is reset.
+If motion is detected outside this limit then the *alert_time_s* timer is reset (Used to guard against lost frames/missed motion detection).

 #### start_time
 Time of day for detection to start (24hr).